What is Zeebe?

 It is still possible to use Zeebe for microservices orchestration without removing your existing messaging platform–in addition to subscribing to workflow-relevant events as illustrated in the “visibility” solution, Zeebe would simply publish events to the messaging platform, as well.

-But Zeebe is also capable of serving as both the communication and orchestration layer, and we wanted to highlight that approach here.
+But Zeebe can also be used without a messaging platform, and we wanted to highlight that approach here.

 You can think of Zeebe’s approach to workflow orchestration as a state machine.
 When a workflow instance progresses to a certain task, Zeebe sends a message to notify the responsible worker service then waits for the worker to complete the task.